Research Campuses & Facilities

 Materials and Fuels Complex

-Researchers at the Materials and Fuels Complex are leading the charge to keep current commercial reactors performing and to create an even safer, less expensive and more reliable next generation of nuclear power plants.
+Researchers at the Materials and Fuels Complex (MFC) are leading the charge to keep current commercial reactors performing and to create an even safer, less expensive and more reliable next generation of nuclear power plants.

 Measurement Science Laboratories